 Condominiums are often the most affordable homeownership option for first time buyers, small families, single people, and older Americans.
-The current rules prevent buyers from purchasing condominiums; harm homeowners who wish to sell condominiums, and harm condominium properties that cannot turnover REOs.
-NAR continues to work with FHA and Freddie Mac and Fannie Mae to insure that people who wish to purchase a condominium have safe affordable access to mortgage credit.
+On August 14, 2019, the U.S. Department of Housing and Urban Development (HUD) released the long-awaited final rule on project approval for single-family condominiums insured by the Federal Housing Administration (FHA).
+For many years, NAR urged HUD to finalize changes to the previous rule that would ease restrictions on FHA financing for condominiums, thus enabling more first-time buyers, older adults, and low to moderate-income families to achieve the dream of homeownership.
+NAR continues to work with FHA, VA, and Freddie Mac and Fannie Mae to insure that people who wish to purchase a condominium have safe affordable access to mortgage credit.

 What is the fundamental issue?

 After more than a decade of advocacy, FHA has published new condominium guidelines that reduce burdens on properties to become approved.